ShivaShanmuganathan/-Diamond-1/README.md

 The `contracts/facets/DiamondLoupeFacet.sol` file shows how to implement the four standard loupe functions.

+The `contracts/facets/FacetA.sol` file shows how to create a facet, diamond storage and implement its functions.

+The `contracts/facets/FacetB.sol` file shows how to create a facet, access existing facet's diamond storage and implement its functions.

+The `contracts/facets/FacetC.sol` file shows how to create a facet, access existing facet's diamond storage and implement its functions.

 The `contracts/libraries/LibDiamond.sol` file shows how to implement Diamond Storage and a `diamondCut` internal function.

 The `scripts/deploy.js` file shows how to deploy a diamond.